music dictionary : As - As

 (French m.) murderer, (political) assassin

-assassinare(Italian) murder, assassinate
+assassinare(Italian) to murder, to assassinate

 Assassinat(French m.) murder, (political) assassination